frkosurf/voot-specification/VOOT.md

 * `entry`

-Where `startIndex` contains the offset from which the results are returned, this is usually equals to the requested `startIndex` unless this value was not set or invalid, possibly out of bounds.
+Where `startIndex` contains the offset from which the results are returned, this is usually equals to the requested `startIndex`.
 The `itemsPerPage` contains the actual number of results in the set, as part of `entry`, returned.
 The `totalResults` field contains the full number of elements available, not depending on the `startIndex` and `count` parameters.

 The `entry` key contains a list of items, either groups, people or person information.
 Below are some examples.